radareorg/radare2-book/basic_commands/mapping_files.md

     - 14 /bin/zsh @ 0x499999 ; r

-To print hexadecimal values from /bin/zsh:
+Print hexadecimal values from /bin/zsh:

     [0x00000000]> px @ 0x499999

-To unmap files use `o-` command.
+Unmap files using the `o-` command.
 Pass required file descriptor to it as an argument:

     [0x00000000]> o-14